 At QBS we aim to use a range of methods and approaches to gather information about a students learning.

 Teachers use a range of methods to document the evidence of student learning and understanding.
 This at times includes video, audio, photographs and graphic representations.
-Teachers also have written records of conversations, comments, explanations and hypotheses as well as annotated pieces of students’ work that form part of a student portfolio.
+Teachers also have written records of conversations, comments, explanations and hypotheses as well as reflections on pieces of students’ work that form part of a student portfolio.
+The results of standardised tests are collated centrally, shared with teachers and published to parents via the Gateway system.

 Reporting on assessment at QBS includes communicating what students know, understand and can do.
 Reporting involves parents, students and teachers as partners.